rpb/gpdb-postgis/README.md

-### Option 1 Quick-Start: Use images from dockerhub
+### Option 1: Quick-Start - Use images from dockerhub
 ** Quick-Start and Build instructions assume that you have docker installed and running**

 1. Start Docker-Machine